Shrutii07/Suntracker-on-Mobile-Robot/README.md

 if Y is +ve the LHS motors will have Y+X speed and RHS motor will have Y-X speed.
 If Y is -ve then LHS motors will have Y-X speed and RHS motors will have Y+X speed.
 Direction of rotation will be decided according to the signage of values of Y+X and Y-X in both the cases.
 This will the bot to move according to the position of joystick on screen.
-It i seasy to figure out how this can take care of all possible cases of movement one might require fromm bot.
+It is easy to figure out how this can take care of all possible cases of movement one might require fromm bot.
 ```
 ### Suntracker